gear-foundation/gear-wiki/docs/examples/tequila-train.md

 Every player move is the command message sent to the program:

 1. Pass: skip the turn if there is no tile to place.
 2. Turn: place selected tile to the selected track.
-Additionally, in certain circumstances the player may get his train back.
+Additionally, in certain circumstances the player may get their train back.

 ```rust title="contracts/io/src/lib.rs"
 /// Command to the program